runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 [first post](https://medium.com/dlabvc/kwasm-a-new-executable-semantics-for-the-blockchain-14e1bca8a360),
 feel free to take a look!

-Today, we will be exploring how to verify a fragment of the [WRC20 contract](https://gist.github.com/axic/16158c5c88fbc7b1d09dfa8c658bc363), i.e., a Wasm implementation of the [Ethereum](https://en.wikipedia.org/wiki/Ethereum) smart contract [ERC20](https://eips.ethereum.org/EIPS/eip-20), which provides
+Today, we will be starting a mini-series on exploring how to verify a fragment of the [WRC20 contract](https://gist.github.com/axic/16158c5c88fbc7b1d09dfa8c658bc363), i.e., a Wasm implementation of the [Ethereum](https://en.wikipedia.org/wiki/Ethereum) smart contract [ERC20](https://eips.ethereum.org/EIPS/eip-20), which provides